Wanda James

+Wanda L. James is an American business owner and politician who has represented Congressional District 1 on the University of Colorado Board of Regents since 2023.
+James is the first African American woman to own a marijuana dispensary in the United States and the first Black woman elected to the Board of Regents in 43 years.
+She is also the only cannabis professional elected to public office in Colorado.

 Education

-In 1986, James graduated from the University of Colorado.
+In 1986, James graduated from the University of Colorado Boulder, and was the first Black woman to complete the university's ROTC program.
 After graduation she was commissioned into the United States Navy.
 She also graduated from the Inaugural Class of the Los Angeles African American Women's Public Policy Institute at the University of Southern California.